Cheap car insurance for women was traditionally easier to find than it was for men — find out why and how it all

 Traditionally, finding women’s car insurance at a low cost was a lot easier than it was for men.
 This is down to the fact that women drivers have statistically fewer accidents and make fewer claims, enabling insurers to reward them with lower premiums.

 However, a ruling made by the European Court of Justice (ECJ) now means that insurers cannot take gender into account when calculating the cost of insurance.

-The new law, which came into place on 21 December 2012, is bad news for women drivers, who will almost certainly see increases to the cost of their car insurance.
+The law, which came into place on 21 December 2012, is bad news for women drivers, who have since seen increases to the cost of their car insurance.

 What the ruling means for women’s car insurance

 According to the AA, young female drivers used to pay premiums up to 50% cheaper than their male peers.
-However, the ECJ ruling means that in order to ‘even out’ insurance rates, women will see a sharp rise in their insurance costs.
+However, the ECJ ruling means that in order to ‘even out’ insurance rates, women have seen a sharp rise in their insurance costs.

-This is partly down to the fact that women – especially female drivers under the age of 25 – will effectively have to pay premiums that reflect the risk of their male counterparts, with young male drivers statistically more likely to be involved in accidents.
+This is partly down to the fact that women — especially female drivers under the age of 25 — effectively have to pay premiums that reflect the risk of their male counterparts, with young male drivers statistically more likely to be involved in accidents.

-Recent stats from the AA showed that a female driver aged between 17 and 22 pays a typical premium of £2,057, compared with more than £3,000 for men in the same age bracket.
+Stats from the AA showed that a female driver aged between 17 and 22 used to pay a typical premium of £2,057 before the law changed, compared with more than £3,000 for men in the same age bracket.

 Maggie Craig of the Association of British Insurers, which represents the majority of insurance providers, feels that the ruling “… ignores the fact that taking a person’s gender into account, where relevant to the risk, enables men and women alike to get a more accurate price for their insurance.”